Table of Contents

 Changing your expectations for Christmas

-Hamilton’s most important suggestion to help parents during the holiday season who have a child with sensory challenges it to change parental expectations.
+Hamilton’s most important suggestion to help parents during the holiday season who have a child with sensory differences it to change parental expectations.
 As a parent, you may want to re-create your own cherished Christmas memories.
 Alternatively, there may be new holiday moments that you want to create for your child.
 However, be ready to change expectations for your sensory child.

 For example, important traditions are often visiting Santa Claus or watching a Christmas parade.
 However, for a child with a sensory processing disorder, sensory-rich events are overwhelming.
-Children with sensory challenges struggle with experiences that are busy, noisy and bright.
+Children with sensory differences struggle with experiences that are busy, noisy and bright.

 Therefore, adjust your expectations.
 Choose activities that are a fit for your child.
 Set up new activities for success by following strategies for a sensory-friendly Christmas.
 Build trust with your child.